andreas-schwenk/pysell/README.md

 ### Global

-- `LANG` defines the language (currently, only `en` is supported)
+- `LANG` defines the language (currently, only `en` is supported).
-- `TITLE` defines the title
+- `TITLE` defines the pages title.
-- `AUTHOR` defines the author/institution of the quizzes
+- `AUTHOR` defines the author/institution of the quizzes.
 - `QUESTION` marks the beginning of a new question.
-The title of the question is written into the same line
+The title of the question is written into the same line.

 ### Question

+A question consists of a textual part, and optionally of Python code, to generate random variables and to calculate the sample solution.

 **Question text**